 A long-legged Doji looks similar to a common Doji.
 However, it has a comparatively longer upper and lower wick.
 The long wick shows the indecisiveness of the market.

-When you see a long-legged Doji, try not to trade, as it can make you lose all of your invested money.
-Once the wick gets shorten, you can trade.
+When you see a long-legged Doji, try not to trade binary options (you should know when), as it can make you lose all of your invested money.
+Once the wick gets shortened, you can trade.

 A breakout trading in the candlestick chart shows the price movement of an asset.
 The price of a commodity has either moved beyond the resistance level or above the support level.